Alyssa-Fedgo/Notion-Analyzer/README.md

   - **Grateful**
   - **Intentions**
   - **Focus**
-- Outputs a formatted CSV that's easy to read, analyze, or visualize
 - Adds sentence framing for each section for better NLP and readability
+- Automatically updates a Notion page with structured insights

 ---